NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 This shows that Jesus is omnipresent, having the ability to be anywhere.
 This is a unique attribute of God, evidence of the deity of Christ.
 See [Omnipresence](#omnipresence)

+## Mark 1: 3

+> the voice of one crying in the wilderness: ‘Prepare the way of the **Lord**, make his paths straight,’”

+This verse identifies Jesus as the **Lord*+ whom Isaiah foretold in Isaiah 40:3

+> Isaiah 40:3 A voice cries: “In the wilderness prepare the way of the **LORD**; make straight in the desert a highway for our God.

+**LORD** in all capitals represents the name Jehovah, the name of God.
+So what Mark is saying is that Jesus is the LORD or Jehovah that Isaiah said would come, and the God before whom the paths are to be made straight.

 ## Mark 2: 5-12

 > And when Jesus saw their faith, he said to the paralytic, “Son, your sins are forgiven.”
 6 Now some of the scribes were sitting there, questioning in their hearts, 7 “Why does this man speak like that? **He is blaspheming!
 Who can forgive sins but God alone?**” 8 And immediately Jesus, perceiving in his spirit that they thus questioned within themselves, said to them, “Why do you question these things in your hearts?
 9 Which is easier, to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Rise, take up your bed and walk’?
 10 But that you may know that the Son of Man has authority on earth to forgive sins”--he said to the paralytic-- 11 “I say to you, rise, pick up your bed, and go home.”
 12 And he rose and immediately picked up his bed and went out before them all, so that they were all amazed and glorified God, saying, “We never saw anything like this!”